Looking for interesting things to do while visiting Banff National Park? Tackle the best hiking trails in Lake Louise.

 The two main Moraine Lake hikes—The Rockpile Trail and Lakeshore Trail—are among the easiest hikes in Lake Louise.
 But they’re also among the most popular.

 The number of parking spaces at the Moraine Lake parking lot are very limited.
 In fact, it’s a good idea to arrive no later than 5:30-6:00am in the height of tourist season to get your best chance at snagging a spot here.
 (The alternative is to visit around 8-9pm.)

-If you do manage to beat the crowds to this top Alberta travel destination, both of these hiking trails will put some of the most iconic views in Banff National Park in front of your eyeballs.
+If you do manage to beat the crowds to this top Alberta travel destination, you won’t be disappointed.
+Both of these hiking trails put some of the most iconic views in Banff National Park in front of your eyeballs.

-For the best views of Moraine Lake, hang a right from the parking lot and scoot up the well-maintained Rockpile Trail.
-On you hit the top, you’ll watch an incredible panorama of Moraine Lake and the Valley of the Ten Peaks unfold.
+For the best views of Moraine Lake, hang a right from the parking lot.
+Scoot up the well-maintained Rockpile Trail.
+Once you hit the top, you’ll watch an incredible panorama of Moraine Lake and the Valley of the Ten Peaks unfold.

 - Distance: 2.6 kilometres (Shoreline Trail); 0.8 kilometres (Rockpile Trail)

 Where to stay in Lake Louise for hikers

 One of the biggest challenges to booking one of the best places to stay in Lake Louise is availability.
 There’s a very limited selection of accommodations in the Lake Louise area.
 Most of the hotels & lodges are clustered around the lakeside, Lake Louise Village and along the Bow Valley Parkway (Highway 1A).